 Given that some solutions may not be compatible with others, make certain that you conduct thorough research to ensure that the solution for Problem A is not going to clash with the solution for Problem B. Try to establish what the extended workflow will look like before making any purchases.

-3 – Find Super Users
+3 – Find Super Users (often CNA’s that love the new POC)

 4 – Develop Communication Skills